brvolpini/noclist/README.md

 how to execute
 ```
-// Edit the scripts and change API-ENDPOINT-IP for the real API ip
+// Edit the script and change API-ENDPOINT-IP for the real API ip

    url_auth = "http://API-ENDPOINT-IP:8888/auth"
    url_users = "http://API-ENDPOINT-IP:8888/users"